Ruby on Rails: Level II

 What Will I Learn?

 How to advance your app and broaden your skills.
-This course takes a very pragmatic, project-based approach focusing on three major facets found in most Rails apps.
-We'll take a deep dive into the following:
+This course takes a very pragmatic, project-based approach focusing on features common across most Rails apps.
+We'll take deep dives into the following areas:

 User Account Management

 You sign up, sign in, and sign out of web apps every day.
 It's so routine that it's easy to take account management features for granted.
 But the reality is there's a lot going on behind the scenes.
 And managing your users' accounts isn't an area of your app that should be a black box.
-Every Rails developer should know how their authentication system works.
+Authentication is important enough that you should understand it fully.

-To properly implement account management in your app requires a solid understanding of sessions, cookies, filters, security concerns, and Rails conventions for authentication and authorization.
-Whether you choose to build your own system from scratch or use a gem, it's critical to know how everything fits together.
-That way you'll be in a better position to adapt, customize, and troubleshoot the code.
-We'll break it all down and show you how to:
+Implementing account management properly in your app requires a solid understanding of sessions, cookies, filters, security concerns, and Rails conventions for authentication and authorization.
+We'll break it all down, and build a solution from scratch, so you learn how to:

 - Sign up new users